-If there is less than 400 MB of disk space available in the /tmp directory, complete one of the following steps:
+If there is less than 400 MB of disk space available in the $/ \, tmp$ directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to achieve the required disk space. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If necessary, contact your system administrator for information about extending file systems. - 4.
-To determine the amount of free disk available on the system, enter the following command:
+- Delete unnecessary files from the /tmp directory. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If required, contact your system administrator for information about extending file systems. - 4.
+To determine the amount of free disk space available on the system, enter the following command: